 Lash on the middle X-brace.
 This X-brace is what will keep the four sides from racking.
-Lash the two remaining 8′ X braces diagonally across the legs just under the 4′ middle leg spreader (see Tower Gateway Schematic on the top right of this page).
+Lash the two remaining 8-foot X brace spars diagonally across the legs just under the 4-foot middle leg spreader (see Tower Gateway Schematic on the top of this page).
 Use square lashings to lash them to the legs and a diagonal lashing where they cross.
-To accomplish this, some crew members will have to hold up the top of the tower so that there is better access to all four ends of the 8′ X braces.
+To accomplish this, some crew members will have to hold up the top of the tower so that there is better access to all four ends of the 8′ X brace spars.

 Lash on the flags.
 If you want a flag or flags to fly from the top of the tower, lash the flagpole(s) to the top of each tower legs using a couple of tight round lashings.

 Anchors and guylines.
 When all the lashings are done, move the tower to where it will be hoisted.
 Before actually hoisting the tower, lay out the position of the four legs on the ground.
 Then determine where the four anchors for the guylines will be placed to steady the legs of the tower.